damianhakert/damianhakert.github.io/source/posts/2016-07-28-the-basics-of-gitlab-ci.html.md

 There's much more to cover but let's stop here for now.
 I hope you liked this short story.
 All examples were made intentionally trivial so that you could learn the concepts of GitLab CI without being distracted by an unfamiliar technology stack.
 Let's wrap up what we have learned:

 1. To delegate some work to GitLab CI you should define one or more [jobs](http://docs.gitlab.com/ce/ci/yaml/README.html#jobs) in `.gitlab-ci.yml`.
-2. Jobs should have names, and it's your responsibility to come up with good names.
+2. Jobs should have names and it's your responsibility to come up with good ones.
 3. Every job contains a set of rules & instructions for GitLab CI, defined by [special keywords](#keywords).
 4. Jobs can run sequentially, in parallel, or you can define a custom pipeline.
 5. You can pass files between jobs and store them in build artifacts so that they can be downloaded from the interface.